philsturgeon/phil.tech/_posts/2014-11-30-state-of-markdown.markdown

 >  - \Foo_Bar_Baz
 {% endhighlight %}

-That ended up outputting like this:
+The result of that Markdown when run through kramdown looked like this:

 {% highlight html %}
 <blockquote>